Aaramis/Aaramis/README.md

 ### Hi 👋

 My Name is Auguste Gardette and I come from France, [Britanny](https://en.wikipedia.org/wiki/Brittany).
-I am currently seeking for a 6-months internship in California from February 27 to August 31 in Computational Biology.
+I am currently seeking for a 6-months internship from February 27 to August 31 in Computational Biology.

 <details>
   <summary>Click to learn more about me!</summary>